sarisman84/LabyrinthOfTheAbyss/Documentation/Story Lore/Titus' Version of The Story.md

 Julius, once a noble Vanguard of the Holy Monarch Kingdom, had lost everything.
 Betrayed by his rivals, his family slaughtered, he fled into the wilderness with nothing but vengeance in his heart.
 Drawn to the dungeon by rumors of the stone’s legendary power, he entered the colossal structure.
 Its glowing central pillar whispered promises of salvation.

+> [!WARNING] Fix
+> Vanguard stumbles in to the dungeon to hide due to his injuries.
+>

 ---

 ### **Level One: The Forest of Shadows**